Cyber Monday 2018: PS4 Pro with Red Dead Redemption 2, plus Xbox One for $200 and Nintendo Switch bundles

 Save $100 on all PlayStation VR bundles, starting at $200Sarah Tew/CNET

-If you don't care about those games, or the Move controllers, you can look for a variety of bundles at major retailers starting at $50 less.
-Titles include Astro Bot Rescue Mission, Firewall, and Creed: Rise to Glory, and retailers include Walmart (below) as well as Best Buy and GameStop.
+You can bag a variety of bundles with Sony's VR headset at major retailers.
+Games include Astro Bot Rescue Mission, Firewall and Creed: Rise to Glory, and retailers include Walmart (below) as well as Best Buy and GameStop.

 The deal is out of stock online now.

 If you haven't bought a next-generation console yet, here's one of the best prices yet to convince you to pony up.
 This is the 1TB PS4 Slim version with the excellent Spider-Man, all for $200.
 It's been available since last Sunday at Best Buy, Walmart, Target, Amazon and elsewhere, and it's been going in and out of stock online.
-As of now, Best Buy is listing it as an in-store only.
+As of now, Best Buy is listing it as sold out, but check back later.

 Best Xbox One deals